 There are many more places in Spain to visit by rail, including Cordoba, Malaga and Alicante.
 If you want any more inspiration around where Renfe trains can take you, then visit our trains in Spain page.

 The map includes the recently completed Antequerra-Granada high-speed line.
 This connects Granada to the high-speed Madrid-Malaga line – one of the main arteries running into the south of Spain.
 Work is currently ongoing to connect Seville and Antequera via a high-speed line.

 There are three Renfe train ticket types for all journeys: Promo, Promo+, Flexible.
 Depending on your date of travel and what type of Renfe train you take, then the ticket that suits you best may change.
 Visit our cheap train tickets in Spain page to find out more about finding the best ticket for you.

 The Renfe ticket that offers you the best discount is the Promo fare.
 You can save up to 70% on the full price of a high-speed train ticket.
 These are usually the first tickets available to buy and are released well in advance of the time of travel.

 There are limitations with the Promo ticket, though.
-These tickets are non-refundable and non-exchangeable, so if for any reason you cannot make the train, then you cannot redeem your money back, or change the time of travel.
+These tickets are non-refundable, so if for any reason you cannot make the train, you cannot get your money back.
 Promo tickets are not available for regional trains.

 In theory, the cheapest tickets for AVE services come on sale 90 days ahead of the date of travel.
 For other services, such as Alvia and Avant, it’s around 60 days.
 Promo fares are the most heavily discounted fare option available, offering savings of 70% on the full fare.
 These fares work like airline tickets – becoming more expensive as the departure date approaches.
 The further in advance you book, the cheaper they will be.